How to Grow Rose Plant from the Stem Cutting

 7. Early summer and spring or late fall is the best time to take the cutting of the rose plant so that you can easily make a new one.

-- Rose plant loves water so water your rose plant diligently.
+Rose plant loves water so water your rose plant diligently.
 The amount of water your plant needs depends upon your soil type and climate.
-During growing season rose plant need about 1 inch of rainfall per week.
+During growing season rose plants need about 1 inch of rainfall per week.

-- Keep your rose plant healthy and prevent any type of disease.
-Most common type of disease are powdery mildew and black spots, you should improve the air circulation in your rose plant and watering it properly.
+Keep your rose plant healthy and prevent any type of disease.
+The most common type of the disease are powdery mildew and black spots, you should improve the air circulation in your rose plant and watering it properly.
 You can use a fungicide spray of an even simple homemade mixture of baking soda and 1 tsp of cooking oil in water to treat rose plant disease.